HowMuchDoINeed.co logo

 Measuring for Different Flooring Types

-- Laminate & Vinyl: Add a minimum 5–10% for wastage, especially if patterns are involved.
+• Laminate & Vinyl: Add a minimum 5–10% for wastage, especially if there's a pattern to match.

-- Carpet: It’s usually supplied in set widths—measure room width at several points and use the widest measurement.
+• Carpet: Usually supplied in set widths, so measure the room width at several points and use the widest measurement.

 Tips for Accurate Measurement

-- For stairs or odd spaces, measure each section separately.
+• For stairs or awkward spaces, measure each section separately.

-- If in doubt, round up rather than down.
+• If in doubt, round up rather than down — running short on material mid-job is a miserable experience.

 Questions People Are Actually Asking